Luz Jiménez

-In 1942 she started work as a model at the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" (National School of Painting, Sculpture and Printmaking) in Frida Kahlo's classes.
+In 1942, she started work as a model at the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" (National School of Painting, Sculpture and Printmaking) in Frida Kahlo's classes.

 In her old age she told her life's story to anthropologist Fernando Horcasitas who published it with the title "Life and Death in Milpa Alta".

 As the godparents of her daughter Concha, Jean Charlot and Anita Brenner were her compadres.
-Luz died in 1965 after being hit by a car in Mexico City.
+Luz died in 1965 after being hit by a motorist in Mexico City.

 Works in which Jiménez appears

 Jiménez as a model appears inter alia in the following works: